Spring in St. Petersburg came suddenly — almost all at once.

 Then came March and with it the supposed first day of Spring.
 But the weather did not listen to the calendar’s dictates and the cold continued.
 We looked around at the snow and wondered if the thaw would ever come as promised.
 We waited.

 Sometime in late March, I left my house without checking the weather and was surprised by un-frozen water falling from the sky.
 The rain had come from nowhere and was happily upon us.
 It flooded some streets to nearly half up a car’s wheel.
-The air was cool and wet and spring was apparent.
+The air was cool and wet and Spring in St. Petersburg was apparent.

 There are a few things one should know about St. Petersburg in Spring.
 And by a few things, I mean only one main thing that takes many forms: wetness.
 It comes from the ground and from the sky.
 The ice melting into small ponds in the streets or in parks.
 Some sort of precipitation from the sky.
 Snow, rain, or mokri sneg (literally translated to ‘wet snow’).
 The icicles dripping from the tops of buildings onto your shoulders and head.
 The sounds your feet make are no longer the crunching of snow, but now the splashing of muddy water.